To discuss your property law requirements, please contact our Property Team by email, or call them on 01225 462871.

 - maintain, alter or take down an existing fence.

 [Of course, this subject is very relevant to the issue of adverse possession of land, known colloquially as ‘squatters’ rights’.
-If that is a concern for you, we recommend our article on that topic.]
+If that is a concern for you, see this article.]

 How high can a fence be without planning permission?